southalc/podman/REFERENCE.md

 next puppet run.
 This is achieved by storing the complete set of flags as a base64 encoded string in a container label named `puppet_resource_flags` so it can be compared with the assigned resource state.
+Flags that can be used more than once should be expressed as an array.
 For flags which take no arguments, set the hash value to be undef.
 In the YAML representation you can use `~` or `null` as the value.

 Default value: `{}`